Derpduck/GB-Re-Make/README.txt

 Player Walls: Stops players from passing through.
 Kill Box: Kills players on contact.
 Frag Box: Explodes players on contact.
+Pit Fall: Kills the player and displays the "fell to a clumsy death" message.
 Move Boxes: Moves players in the direction of the box.
 Left Door: Only allows players to go though from the left.
 Right Door: Only allows players to go throuhg from the right.